Two triangles are Similar if the only difference is size (and possibly the need to turn or flip one around).

 Some of them have different sizes and some of them have been turned or flipped.

-In similar triangles, the sides facing the equal angles are always in the same ratio.
+In similar triangles, corresponding sides are always in the same ratio.

 Triangles R and S are similar.
 The equal angles are marked with the same numbers of arcs.

 - The lengths 7 and a are corresponding (they face the angle marked with one arc)